dtinit/data-transfer-project/portability-types-transfer/src/main/java/org/datatransferproject/types/transfer/models/README.md

  1) Define a new data model.
 This allows you the flexibility to define the perfect data model.
     However it carries a significant tax:

-    - Keep in mind if you do this, we **highly recommend** that you only import data from data models that you also export data to.
+    - If you do this, we **highly recommend** that you only import data from data models that you also export data to.
 So if you want access to other provider's data, or want your users to be able to export to other providers it is up to you to write adapters for the other services to your new data model.

- We believe by putting the onus of updating adapters on the creator of the new data model we allow the flexibility not to have DTP locked into a bad initial schema choice, but ensure that the cost of the churn associated with changing or adding a data model is born by the initiator of the change.
+ We believe by putting the onus of updating adapters on the creator of the new data model we allow the flexibility of not having DTP locked into a bad initial schema choice, but ensure that the cost of the churn associated with changing or adding a data model is born by the initiator of the change.